IntersectMBO/cardano-node/doc/reference/plutus/reference-script-example.md

 ## What is a reference script?

 A reference script is a script that exists at a particular transaction output.
 It can be used to witness, for example, a UTxO at the corresponding script address of said reference script.
-Why is this useful?
-It means we no longer have to include the script in the transaction, greatly reducing its size
+This is useful because the script does not have to be included in the transaction anymore, which significantly reduces the transaction size.

 ### An example of using a Plutus V2 reference script

 Below is an example that shows how to use a Plutus spending script.
-We will walk though the [shell script example of how to use a reference script to spend a tx input](scripts/plutus/example-reference-script-usage.sh).This is a step-by-step process involving:
+Here we discuss a [shell script example of how to use a reference script to spend a tx input](scripts/plutus/example-reference-script-usage.sh).
+This is a step-by-step process involving:

 + the creation of the `Required Redeemer` Plutus txin script
 + the creation of the `Required Redeemer` Plutus script at a transaction output (creation of the reference script)
-+ sending ADA and a datum to the Plutus script address
++ sending ada and a datum to the Plutus script address
-+ spending ADA at the Plutus script address using the Plutus reference script
++ spending ada at the Plutus script address using the Plutus reference script

 In this example we will use the [Required Redeemer](scripts/plutus/scripts/v2/required-redeemer.plutus) Plutus spending script.
 In order to execute a reference Plutus spending script, we require the following: